unpoly/unpoly-site/README.md

 ## Updating API documentation

+The API docs for Unpoly functions, selectors, etc. are not maintained in *this* repo but in documentation comments in [unpoly/unpoly](https://github.com/unpoly/unpoly).
+Every API page on [unpoly.com](https://unpoly.com) will have a *Change this page* link leading to the underlying comment on GitHub.

+**When you make a change to an API documentation, make a PR in [unpoly/unpoly](https://github.com/unpoly/unpoly).
+Make sure to edit files in `lib` and not in `dist`.** Files in `dist` are rewritten with every release.

-All API references and package overviews are *not* built as Middleman pages.
+Accordingly all API references and package overviews are *not* built as Middleman pages.
 Instead the info is parsed from documentation comments in the Unpoly source code in `vendor/unpoly-local`.

-Every API page on [unpoly.com](https://unpoly.com) will have a *Change this page* link leading to the underlying comment on GitHub.

 Documentation comments look like this in JavaScript files (`.js`, `.mjs`):